-28. Get out of Manhattan and explore the rest of New York's boroughs
+28. Get out of Manhattan and explore the rest of New York's neighborhoods.

 I'm sorry but...
-New York is much more than Manhattan, and while it's tempting to just explore the island's most iconic spots, there's much more to New York than that.
-In fact, the city is made up of five boroughs (or "Boroughs") where New Yorkers live, dine, shop, dance....
+New York is so much more than Manhattan and while it's tempting to just stay in and explore the most iconic spots on the island, there's so much more to New York than that.
+In fact, the city is made up of five boroughs (or "Boroughs") where New Yorkers live, dine out, shop, dance....
 Don't let yourself be overcome by laziness and explore what Brooklyn, Queens, the Bronx and Staten Island have to offer in addition to Manhattan.
 I'll tell you here what you can't miss on your visit to the city: 6 Best New York City Neighborhoods.

-I will neither hide nor deny that Brooklyn is one of my favorite areas of the city, so I encourage you (because I can't force you) to take to its streets to leave no corner uncombed in this area.
+I will neither hide nor deny that Brooklyn is one of my favorite areas of the city, so I encourage you (because I can not force you) to throw yourself into its streets to leave no corner uncombed in this area.
 You will love its cafes, vintage markets, alternative stores and gastronomic markets.
 Also, take note of the best places to eat in Brooklyn as you can try very authentic dishes and at a lower price than in Manhattan.
 Here are my recommendations: Things to Do in Brooklyn NYC.

-29. Get Americanized at a Football or Baseball Game
+29. Americanize yourself at a Football or Baseball game.

-If there is one thing that will make you feel like you are really in the heart of the United States, it is to enjoy its most popular sports.
+If there's one thing that will make you feel truly at the heart of the United States, it's enjoying its most popular sports.
 While in New York you will have the chance to see the mythical New York Yankees in a baseball game, which for me was a real experience (I didn't even know the rules of the game, but the experience surrounding these events was spectacular).

 If you are not traveling to New York during the MLB season, you can always take a tour of the stadium or visit the surrounding area.
 After all, it is a mythical place that marks the cultural, sports and leisure agenda of New Yorkers.
 Here is an article for you to discover how to visit Yankee Stadium.

-30. Disconnect from the tourist life on a cruise on the Hudson River
+30. Disconnect from the tourist life on a Hudson River cruise

-Sailing the waters of the Hudson will allow you to take a break from long walks while taking in the views of the Manhattan skyline, crossing the Brooklyn Bridge underneath and getting up close and personal with the Statue of Liberty.
+Cruising the waters of the Hudson will give you a break from long walks while you take in the views of the Manhattan skyline, cross the Brooklyn Bridge below and get up close and personal with the Statue of Liberty.

 Best of all, there are tours and itineraries for all budgets (from a short one-hour tour to a luxury cruise with dinner and live music) and even cruises on the Hudson to do with children.
 Dare to try it and even if it's cold, wrap up warm and go out on deck to take the best pictures.
-Here is an article I wrote about Best Manhattan Cruises with my favorite options, although I'm already telling you that doing a dinner cruise on the Hudson could become the most incredible experience of your trip.
+Here is an article I wrote about Best Manhattan Cruises with my favorite options, but I'll tell you right now that doing a dinner cruise on the Hudson could become the most amazing experience of your trip.